rahgun04/VLSI_Lab_1/README.md

 ```bash
 ssh -Y <username>@ee-mill2.ee.ic.ac.uk
 ```
-Once you have logon, create your directory structure for this module's coursework, e.g. LAB_1, LAB_2 etc..
+Once you have logon, create a folder for this lab, e.g. LAB_1.
 Within LAB_1, create the following folders to store the various types of files created or generated for this lab:
 * **SRC** - where you put the HDL sources
 * **OUTPUTS** - where all generated files from synthesis are stored
 * **REPORTS** - where all reports are stored